laamaa/m8c/README.md

 ### Keyjazz

-Keyjazz allows to enter notes with keyboard, oldschool tracker-style.
+Keyjazz allows entering notes with a keyboard, old school tracker-style.
 The layout is two octaves, starting from keys Z and Q.
 When keyjazz is active, regular a/s/z/x keys are disabled.
 The base octave can be adjusted with numpad star/divide keys and the velocity can be set